Forbes - Our Automotive History

 Annually Mazda Canada awards the prestigious title of "Dealer of Distinction" to a select number of their Dealers.

 Winners have demonstrated outstanding performance, and have excelled in all areas of their dealership operations.
 In May 2012 ,Forbes Waterloo Mazda was very proud to have been recognized as one of only 32 dealers in Canada to earn this recognition.
-We are very proud of the men and women of Forbes Waterloo Mazda who won this honour for us.
+We are very proud of the men and women of Forbes Waterloo Mazda who won this honor for us.

 Time marches on, and so does the development of the Forbes Automotive Family.
-Started in summer of 2011 and completed that Nov, Forbes Waterloo Mazda underwent a complete facelift and modernization of the facilities at 115 Northfield Drive in Waterloo.
+Started in summer of 2011 and completed that Nov, Forbes Waterloo Mazda underwent a complete face lift and modernization of the facilities at 115 Northfield Drive in Waterloo.
 The new 7 car showroom, new sales and administration offices, new washrooms, new service and parts areas and a modern new customer lounge, was all done to exceed Mazda Canada's corporate building requirements and to give our customers an outstanding ownership experience.

 In 2012, another 4th Generation member of the Forbes Family joined the team.
 Leigh Forbes, graduated from Georgian College (Barrie) in 2010 with a Degree in Business and an Associate Degree in Automotive Marketing.
 While attending school in Barrie, she completed her coop terms with the local Barrie Ford Dealership.
 (Ironic, since the Forbes Family represented the Ford Motor Company from 1921-1940 and from 1948-1955).